-The Vermilion Valley contains a key movement corridor that connects provincial lands west of Kootenay National Park to the Bow Valley via Wolverine and Vermilion Passes.
+The Vermilion Valley contains a key movement corridor that connects provincial lands west of KNP to the Bow Valley via Wolverine and Vermilion Passes.
+This pass is another of the few passes across the continental divide that has gentle slopes and continuous forest cover, making it suitable for use as habitat and for movement by a wide range of terrestrial animals (pers. comm.
+A. Dibb 2012).
 This area is particularly important for large carnivores and goats.
 The Marble Canyon/Paint Pots area has been identified as a major pinch point in the movement corridor.